victorcolonfigueroa/holbertonschool-shell/basics/README.md

 Fith script is going to display in long format all the files including the hidden files starting with .
-Sixth script will show all content including the hidden files with user adn groud ID numerically Seventh script will create a directory named my_first_directory
+Sixth script will show all content including the hidden files with user adn groud ID numerically Seventh script will create a directory named my_first_directory inside directory tmp